AvrahamRada/Pentagon/README.md

 ## Description:
 Hi :)
 'Pentagon' app for Mobile Security course.
-:lock:Your target --> Break The Code and enter to the next Activity :unlock:
+Your target --> :lock:Break The Code and enter to the next Activity :unlock:

 ## Break the code:
 1. Password must contain Capital and Non-Capital letter. :older_man: & :baby: